Follow the Leader

 AMillionCardTricks says...

-This is an excellent trick for beginners due to its minimal sleight of hand and strong visual payoff.
-The tutorial breaks down each step clearly, making it accessible while leaving room for performers to add their own flair.
+This is an excellent trick for beginners due to its minimal sleight of hand and strong visual payoff, with a dual-phase structure that enhances surprise.

 BigBlindMedia says...